haddocking/haddock3/DEVELOPMENT.md

 python setup.py develop
 ```

-## Installation in an HPC environment

-**Please get in contact with the system administrator before doing development in a shared HPC environment.**

-For installation in an HPC environment we recommend to check the installed Python versions on the system and also importantly if an `openmpi` (or other custom MPI) installation is available on the system.
-Those are often offered via the `module` command.
-If you only intend to develop haddock3 using the multiprocessing scheduler, the above instructions should be fine.
-But to harvest the MPI capabilities of an HPC system it is best to build haddock3 using the installed MPI version on the HPC system.

 ## Running tests

 In `haddock3` we use the pytest framework, the tests are located in `tests/` (unit) and `integration_tests/` directories.